Mother Ukraine: Description

-The titanium statue stands 62 m tall with the overall structure measuring 102 m including its base and weighing 560 tonnes.
+The stainless steel statue stands 62 m tall with the overall structure measuring 102 m including its base and weighing 560 tonnes.
 The sword in the statue's right hand is 16 m long, weighing 9 tonnes, with the left hand holding up a 13 by 8 m shield originally emblazoned with the hammer and sickle emblem of the Soviet Union.
 Initially, the statue was drawn by the sculptor Yevgeny Vuchetich.
 Vuchetich based the statue on the Ukrainian painter Nina Danyleiko.

 When Vuchetich died in 1974, the project was continued by Vasyl Borodai, who used Ukrainian sculptor Halyna Kalchenko, a daughter of the Chairman of the Council of Ministers of the Ukrainian SSR Nikifor Kalchenko, as the model.

 The base of the statue houses the National Museum of the History of Ukraine in the Second World War.
 The memorial hall of the museum displays marble plaques with carved names of more than 11,600 soldiers and over 200 workers of the home-front honoured during the war with the title of the Hero of the Soviet Union and the Hero of Socialist Labour.
 On the hill beneath the museum, traditional flower shows are held.
 The sword of the statue was shortened by four meters from its project height.
 Some sources claim this was done so that the tip of the sword was lower than the cross of the Kyiv Pechersk Lavra.
 In reality, however, it was done to resolve aerodynamic problems identified during wind tunnel testing by specialists from Moscow.